This post contains affiliate links.

-Tipon and Piquillacta are both on the Boleto Touristico (Tourist Ticket), but they are some of the least visited ruins on the list.
-They’re about an hour from Cusco and make for a great day trip if you have spare time in the city.
+Both of the ruins are on the Boleto Touristico (Tourist Ticket), but they are some of the least visited ruins on the list.

 So, on to the ruins….